jaccomeijer/jmmake/README.md

 jmmake publish @org/package-name
 ```

-## Release a packages in a repository
+## Release a package in a repository

 The release command combines the three commands above.
-This will build, version
+The command will build,
-and publish the package.
+version and publish the package.

 ```bash
 jmmake release @org/package-name